Azure/fleet/docs/howtos/topology-spread-constraints.md

     will be enforced all time; scheduling may fail if there is simply no possible way to satisfy the topology spread constraint.

-        This is the default option.

     * `ScheduleAnyway`: with this option, Fleet would enforce the topology spread constraint in a best-effort manner; Fleet may, however, pick clusters that would violate the topology spread constraint if there is no better option.

+    This is an optional field; if you do not specify a value, Fleet will use `DoNotSchedule` by default.

 Below is an example of topology spread constraint, which tells Fleet to pick clusters evenly from different groups, split based on the value of the label `system`: